 These past weeks there were two deaths close to our community.

 On December 20, Esther Woodcock’s brother, Paul Freeman, died after a long battle with cancer.

 Mel Peabody’s partner, Bear, died earlier this week.

 We lift them up in this time of transition.

 We pray for Mel, for Bear, for Esther, for Paul, for their families, for their chosen families, and for all others who know and love and cared for them these past years.

-We pray for our homebound friends, Helen Bosley, Harry and Margaret Lobberegt, Jane Nelson, Marylu and Joseph Mills and Jim and Kay Thompson.
+For all our homebound friends, for Harry and Margaret Lobberegt, Helen Bosley, Marylu and Joseph Mills and Jane Nelson.

 If you'd like to share a prayer joy or concern, please contact Pastor Doug at firstname.lastname@example.org or by calling the church office.
 Please indicate whether your prayer is to be shared publicly, or if you'd like it to be kept private.